llkhacquan/gopher-patterns/db-transaction/README.md

 - Using multiple databases (transactions don't span databases)
 - Need distributed transactions (this is local only)

+## 🧪 Testing

+The pattern includes PostgreSQL-based testing utilities for realistic database testing:
+- `CreateTestDB(t)` - Creates isolated test database with automatic cleanup
+- Works with db-setup pattern (PostgreSQL on localhost:5432)
+- Each test gets its own database instance for complete isolation

 ## ⚡ Quick Start

 1. **Copy the transaction utilities**: